 - 8. Two weeks before the contest, the CA communicates with the masters of ceremonies or presenters for the contest sessions and stresses that they must meet with the CA prior to the contest session or attend the contest panel meeting prior to the contest.
-The CA sends them an MC Checklist and outlines the other requirements specified in the checklists found in the Contest and Judging Handbook or Contest Adminitrator Manual. - 9.
-The CA orders and prepares the judging and scoring forms for the contest sessions after receiving the necessary information from the DRCJ and Contest Manager - a.
-Part or all of this task may be turned over to the ACA or candidate CA. - b.
-All contest forms should be prepared using the current version of the Contest Operation software (BBContest.Scores). - 10.
+The CA sends them an MC Checklist and outlines the other requirements specified in the checklists found in the Contest and Judging Handbook or Contest Administrator Manual. - 9.
+The CA or a designee (the ACA or a candidate CA) orders and prepares the judging and scoring forms for the contest sessions after receiving the necessary information from Barberscore and the DRCJ. - a.
+All contest forms should be prepared using the current version of the contest operation software (BBContest.Scores aka legacy program). - b.
+Names of chorus directors, if known, shall be added to the chorus long forms.
+This information normally will be in the contest entry. - 10.
 There is no planned meeting for contestants.
-However, The DRCJ should be advised to let contestants know that if they have questions about the contest operation, the CA team will be available prior to each session at the contest venue. - 11.
+However, the DRCJ should be advised to let contestants know that if they have questions about the contest operation, the CA team will be available prior to each session at the contest venue. - 11.
 Checklists for various briefing correspondence are found in subsection III below and in Chapter 13 (Contest Administration & Operation) of the Contest and Judging Handbook. - C. At the Contest Site, Prior to the Start of the Contest Sessions - 1.
 Many key functions must be completed at the contest site prior to the start of the contest.
-As time is short, it is important that the CA have a checklist of both what needs to be done as well as the salient items to check in each of those areas. - 2.
-The CA should plan to arrive at the contest site well before the start of the contest to allow ample time to check all of the facilities.
-This site inspection should be scheduled with the DRCJ and asterisk (designated) judge early afternoon of the day of the first session in order to have sufficient time to make adjustments if necessary.
+As time is short, it is important that the CA have a checklist of both what needs to be done and what needs to be checked. - 2.
+The CA should plan to arrive at the contest site well before the start of the contest to allow ample time to check all the facilities.
+This site inspection should be scheduled with the DRCJ and asterisk (designated) judge early in the afternoon of the day of the first session in order to have sufficient time to make adjustments if necessary.
 For each contest session the CA team should plan to arrive at least 30-45 minutes prior to the session. - 3.
 The CA should use the checklist found in the Contest and Judging Handbook to check auditorium facilities.
-After judge assignments are made, the DRCJ will designate a qualified judge to help the CA evaluate whether the contest venue and facilities are adequate for their work.
-This is a great asset, but does not relieve the CA of the final responsibility for contest environment. - 4.
+After judge assignments are made, the DRCJ will designate a qualified judge to help the CA evaluate whether the contest venue and facilities are adequate.
+This is a great asset, but does not relieve the CA of the final responsibility for the contest environment. - 4.
 The CA checks the arrangements for the required panel meeting just prior to the start of the contest.
-The location and timing of this briefing should be planned well in adnace and communicated with the panel, DRCJ and other interested parties.
+The location and timing of this briefing should be planned well in advance and communicated with the panel, DRCJ, and other interested parties.
 The CA will ensure that any candidates are introduced and welcomed at this panel meeting.
-The CA also ensures that the contestants' questions, if any, are answered prior to the contest.
+The CA will also ensure that the contestants' questions, if any, are answered prior to the contest.